-The flow of energy in an e.m. field is believed to be given by the Poynting vector, S = k E x B where k is a constant and B the magnetic field, which is perpendicular to the electric field E. This gives the flow of energy per unit area per second in the direction of S. Applying this to our twin wire transmission line we find that this accounts for virtually all of the energy travelling along the line.
+The flow of energy in an e.m. field is given by the Poynting vector, S = k E x B where k is a constant and B the magnetic field, which is perpendicular to the electric field E. This gives the flow of energy per unit area per second in the direction of S. Applying this to our twin wire transmission line we find that this accounts for virtually all of the energy travelling along the line.
 The electrons do carry a small amount of kinetic energy because of their drift velocity, but this is negligible in comparison to the energy in the field, and in any case the velocity is in opposite directions in the two conductors.
 But, when we work out the mass of an electron in the classical theory, this includes the energy of the static field, and so the kinetic energy of the electrons already appears to include the flow of energy in the field.

 To see where the high energy originates start with two electrons initially far apart and bring them closer together.
 Work must be done to overcome the repulsive force between the two negative charges, so what happens to the energy put in to bring them closer?
 The electric field is the vector sum of the two individual fields, so if the electrons are close together the distant field will be close to double the field of one electron.
 But energy density is proportional to the square of the field, and so this is increased by a factor of 4.
 Adding more electrons close together gives further increase in field energy, and for n electrons the distant energy density is n2 times that of a single electron, and therefore n times larger than the sum of the individual energy densities of n isolated electrons.
 It is the close proximity of large numbers of electrons which gives the high field energy transmitted along a transmission line, not the individual kinetic energies of the electrons.